nus-cs2103/website-base/admin/ip-w03.md

 #### {{ thumb(1) }} Do as parallel branches: `Level-7` and `Level-8`

-Do Level 7 in a branch named `branch-level7`.
-Without merging that branch, go back to the `master` branch and implement Level 8 in a separate branch named `branch-level8`.
+Do Level 7 in a branch named `branch-Level-7`.
+Without merging that branch, go back to the `master` branch and implement Level 8 in a separate branch named `branch-Level-8`.
 Now, go back to the `master` branch and merge the two branches one after the other.
-As before, tag the commit (in the `master` branch, after merging) that achieves the respective deliverable, and push to your fork.
+As before, tag the commit (in the `master` branch, after merging) that achieves the respective deliverable, and push to your fork.<br>
+ {{ icon_important_big_red }} Advanced git users: do not delete the branch after merging.<br>
+ {{ icon_tip }} Try merging without a _fast-forward_.

 <include src="dukeFragment.md" boilerplate var-header="**`Level-7`: Save**" var-fragment="text.md#level7" />
 <include src="dukeFragment.md" boilerplate var-header="**`Level-8`: Dates and Times**" var-fragment="text.md#level8" />